Skip to content

 • users can choose Single Sign-On on the sign-in page

-• users enter the organization name and are redirected to the configured identity provider
+• users enter the organization name and are redirected to an enabled SSO provider

 • new users can be created automatically when Just-in-Time provisioning is enabled